aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/php/_index.md

 ﻿---
+title: PHP
-title: PHP – Aspose.Words for .NET
+second_title: Aspose.Words for .NET
 articleTitle: PHP
 linktitle: PHP
 description: "How to utilise Aspose.Words for .NET in PHP Projects using C#."